 Difficulty level: 3/10

 Enjoyed the blog?
 A nostalgic look back at the popular board game Monopoly and the Vic 20 home computer is featured in the new hardback book, Section N Underpass.
-Release date November 2018.
+Release date early December 2018.
 Get the rundown and pre-order your copy here: Enter the Section N Underpass

 WHEN considering renting there are some basic requirements that are must haves – affordability, cleanliness, safety, privacy and location are usually top of the list.